ocean-cat-complex/ocean-cat-complex.github.io/content/authors/admin/_index.md

 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
-  - Developing synthetic tools toward protein and peptide with various modifications
-  - Mechanistic elucidation of multi-modifications on protein’s activity in biological events
-  - Biomedical application of protein and peptide

 # Education to show in About widget
-education:
-  courses:
-    - course: PhD in Artificial Intelligence
-      institution: Stanford University
-      year: 2012
-    - course: MEng in Artificial Intelligence
-      institution: Massachusetts Institute of Technology
-      year: 2009
-    - course: BSc in Artificial Intelligence
-      institution: Massachusetts Institute of Technology
-      year: 2008

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons